fbadine/LSTNet/README.md

 # LSTNet
-This repository is a Tensorflow / Keras implementation of "Modeling Long- and Short-Term Temporal Patterns with Deep Neural Networks" paper https://arxiv.org/pdf/1703.07015.pdf
+This repository is a Tensorflow / Keras implementation of __*Modeling Long- and Short-Term Temporal Patterns with Deep Neural Networks*__ paper https://arxiv.org/pdf/1703.07015.pdf

 This implementation has been inspired by the following Pytorch implementation https://github.com/laiguokun/LSTNet